Dominic Foos

 Dominic Foos (born 3 September 1997) is a German professional golfer.

+Career

 After winning several junior amateur tournaments in Germany and internationally, Foos turned professional in 2014.

 Foos played on the Challenge Tour in 2015 and won the Gant Open in August at the age of 17 years, 347 days – making him the youngest winner in Challenge Tour history.

+In October 2025, Foos won the SJM Macao Open on the Asian Tour, his first professional victory in over 10 years.
+It was also the first victory on the Asian Tour by a German since Bernhard Langer in 1996.